Polyarteritis nodosa: Signs and symptoms

 PAN may affect nearly every organ system and thus can present with a broad array of signs and symptoms.
 These manifestations result from ischemic damage to affected organs, often the skin, heart, kidneys, and nervous system.
 Constitutional symptoms are seen in up to 90% of affected individuals and include fever, fatigue, weakness, loss of appetite, and unintentional weight loss.

 Skin: The skin may show rashes, swelling, necrotic ulcers, and subcutaneous nodules (lumps).
 Skin manifestations of PAN include palpable purpura and livedo reticularis in some individuals.

 Neurologic system: Nerve involvement may cause sensory changes with numbness, pain, burning, and weakness (peripheral neuropathy).
 Peripheral nerves are often affected, and this most commonly presents as mononeuritis multiplex, which is the most common neurologic sign of PAN.
 Mononeuritis multiplex develops in more than 70% of patients with polyarteritis nodosa because of damage to arteries supplying large peripheral nerves.
 Most cases are marked by asymmetric polyneuropathy, but progressive disease can lead to symmetric nerve involvement.
 Central nervous system involvement may cause strokes or seizures.

 Renal system: Kidney involvement is common and often leads to death of parts of the kidney.
 Involvement of the renal artery, which supplies the kidneys with highly oxygenated blood, often leads to high blood pressure in about one-third of cases. deposition of protein or blood in the urine may also be seen.
 Almost all patients with PAN have renal insufficiency caused by renal artery narrowing, thrombosis, and infarctions.

 Cardiovascular system: Involvement of the arteries of the heart may cause a heart attack, heart failure, and inflammation of the sac around the heart (pericarditis).

 Gastrointestinal system: Damage to mesenteric arteries can cause abdominal pain, mesenteric ischemia, and bowel perforation.
-Abdominal pain may also be seen.

 Musculoskeletal system: Muscle and joint aches are common.